willtim/Atavachron/README.md

 ### What exactly do you mean by scalable?

 Atavachron is scalable because the problem size (i.e. the number of files to be backed up) is not limited by the available memory of the machine performing the backup.
-It should be possible to backup terabytes of data using only a few hundred megabytes of working memory.
+It should be possible to backup many terabytes of data using a few gigabytes of working memory at most (depending on the level of concurrency configured).
 That said, there are some minor limitations, for example we do need to realise all the file names of a particular directory in memory in order to sort them and diff them.
 However, this is unlikely to be an issue in practice.

 ### What exactly do you mean by fast?